 Our traders don’t think former Bournemouth boss Eddie Howe will be out of work for much longer.
 The 43-year-old has been priced up for a number of jobs and the one up at St James’ is no different.
 His last action in the dugout was to watch the Cherries get relegated and he’ll be hoping to bounce back in style.

-Former Stoke, Manchester City and Fulham boss Mark Hughes is also in the running.
+Former Stoke, Manchester City and Fulham boss Mark Hughes is also in the running – kind of.
 Sparky hasn’t managed anyone since a short stint at Southampton in 2018 and might be considered as a like-for-like replacement for Bruce.
-It’s unlikely Hughes’ appointment would give the Toon Army much cheer, though.

 - Mark Clattenburg: My worst mistakes in football – Wickham, Mendes Ronaldo